From Data to Decisions: Distributionally Robust Optimization is Optimal: Distributionally robust predictors and prescriptors are optimal

 The relative entropy lends itself to constructing a data-driven predictor in the sense of Definition~\ref{def:dd_prediction}.
 We will show below that this predictor is strongly optimal in~\eqref{eq:optimal-predictor}.

 \begin{definition}[Distributionally robust predictors] For any fixed threshold $r\geq 0$, we define the data-driven predictor $\hat c_{r}:X\times\mc P\to \Re$ through

 \end{definition}

 The data-driven predictor $\hat c_r$ admits a distributionally robust interpretation.
 In fact, $\hat c_r(x, \mb P')$ represents the worst-case expected cost associated with the decision $x$, where the worst case is taken across all models $\mb P\in\mc P$ whose relative entropy distance to $\mb P'$ is at most $r$.
-Observe that the maximum in~\eqref{eq:gen:dro} is always attained because $c(x,\mb P)$ is linear in $\mb P$ and the feasible set of~\eqref{eq:gen:dro} is compact, which follows from the compactness of $\mc P$ and the lower semicontinuity of the relative entropy in $\mb P$ for any fixed $\mb P'$; see Proposition~\ref{prop:relative-entropy}(iii).
+Observe that the supremum in~\eqref{eq:gen:dro} is always attained because $c(x,\mb P)$ is linear in $\mb P$ and the feasible set of~\eqref{eq:gen:dro} is compact, which follows from the compactness of $\mc P$ and the lower semicontinuity of the relative entropy in $\mb P$ for any fixed $\mb P'$; see Proposition~\ref{prop:relative-entropy}(iii).
 Note also that $\hat c_r(x, \mb P')$ can be evaluated efficiently because \eqref{eq:gen:dro} constitutes a convex conic optimization problem with $d$ decision variables.
-Further details on how to evaluate $\hat c_r(x, \mb P')$ in practice are given in Appendix~\ref{sec:cones}.
+A particularly simple and efficient method to evaluate $\hat c_r(x, \mb P')$ is to solve the one-dimensional convex minimization problem dual to~\eqref{eq:gen:dro} by using bisection or another line search method.